TrumanGIT/True-North/README.md

 Fast travel is disabled by default, instead Carriage Ferry Travel Overhaul and Road Signs Fast Travel are added so more carriage drivers appear, and activating a road sign lets you fast travel to any town listed on it. (you can enable fast travel in the road sign fast travel MCM menu)

-On starting a new game, the world begins at a random point in the seasonal cycle (it might be winter, summer,  fall).
-To change this, open MCM Recorder → Default Settings, "delete the 0023_$SS_ModName" file (1st file), then start the game and open the Select Your Season MCM menu — available briefly for new characters
+On starting a new game, the world begins at fall, summer, or winter.
+If you want to change the seasons you start at, open MCM Recorder → Default Settings, "delete the 0023_$SS_ModName" file (1st file), then start the game and open the Select Your Season MCM menu — available briefly for new characters.

 **[CONTROLS]**